Let’s say you sent a text to your best friend yesterday, and he/she still hasn’t responded. What would you think?

 Have you had times when people didn’t give you the benefit of the doubt, and thought negatively about you?
 Do you give people the benefit of the doubt?

-If you’re married and have insecurities about your spouse, let go.
+If you’re married and have insecurities about your spouse, let go of your insecurities.
 I’ve heard of women who were suspicious about their husbands going places after work, only to find out they were wrong, and their marriages were strained as a result.

-Also if you’re getting into frequent arguments, pay attention to how you react — are you assuming the best about your spouse or judging their motives?
+Also if you’re getting into frequent arguments, pay attention to how you react — are you assuming the best about your spouse or judging his heart?

 Deal with insecurities in a healthy way.
-Talk with your friend/spouse/family member about the thing that you feel insecure about — but make sure you give them plenty of reassurance that you don’t actually think that way about them!
+Talk with your friend/spouse/family member about the thing that you feel insecure about, but make sure you do so in a positive way and give them plenty of reassurance.

 To have healthy relationships, always assume the best!